Dimers in piecewise Temperleyan domains: Definitions and basic facts

 Consider a checkerboard tiling of a discrete domain $\om$ with unit squares.
 We will use grey color for the black squares in our figures.
 Sometimes for convenience we will distinguish between two types of black squares, in this case in the figures black squares in even rows will be represented by a light grey and those in odd rows will be dark grey (see Fig.~\ref{Temp}).
-A domain where all corner squares are dark grey is called an {\it odd Temperley domain}.
-To obtain the {\it Temperley domain} one removes dark grey square adjacent to the boundary from an odd Temperley domain.
+A domain where all corner squares are dark grey is called an {\it odd Temperleyan domain}.
+To obtain the {\it Temperleyan domain} one removes one dark grey square adjacent to the boundary from an odd Temperleyan domain.

-W.P.Thurston \cite{Ter} defines the {\it height function} $h$ (which is a real-valued function on the vertices of $\om$) as follows.
+W. P. Thurston \cite{Ter} defines the {\it height function} $h$ (which is a real-valued function on the vertices of $\om$) as follows.
 Fix a vertex $z_0$ and set $h(z_0)=0$.
 For every other vertex $z$ in the tiling, take an edge-path $\gamma$ from $z_0$ to $z$.
 The height along $\gamma$ changes by $\pm \frac14$ if the traversed edge does not cross a domino from the tiling or by $\mp \frac34$ otherwise: if the traversed edge has a black square on its left then the height increases by $\frac14$ or decreases by $\frac34$; if it has a white square on its left then it decreases by $\frac14$ or increases by $\frac34$, see Fig.~\ref{hf}.
 Note that for a simply connected domain, the height is independent of the choice of $\gamma$.
-The height function in the double-dimer model is the difference of the two height functions of corresponding to two independent uniform dimer coverings.
+The height function in the double-dimer model is defined as the difference of the height functions of the two corresponding dimer coverings.